keitaroemotion/ninja-starter-kit/README.md

 sudo nmap -sS server [url]
 ```

-you can disguise your MAC address
+you can disguise your MAC address (not recommended: please use it ONLY for your own website)
 ```
 $ sudo nmap -sT -Pn --spoof-mac 00:00:5e:00:53:00 [Url]
 ```